-That depends.
 The first fact we look at to determine if you are eligible for a Chapter 7 bankruptcy in Houston is where you live.
 Houston is in the “Southern District of Texas” which includes the following counties: Austin, Brazos, Colorado, Fayette, Fort Bend, Grimes, Harris, Madison, Montgomery, San Jacinto, Walker, Waller and Wharton.
 If you live in Brazoria, Chambers, Galveston or Matagorda County you may also elect to file your bankruptcy in Houston.

 The second factor we look at is your household income.
 We compare your household income to the ‘median income’ for Texas.
 The median income in Texas ranges from $42,223 for a household of one to $70,824 for a household of 4.
 Even if you are above the median income you may have other facts that make you eligible to file a Chapter 7 bankruptcy.
 As one example, if more than half of your total debts are a direct result of a failed business, you may qualify for a Chapter 7 bankruptcy regardless of your current household income.